monkeydunkey/SkypeBot/README.md

 # SkypeBot
 Its an experimental skype bot that is based on the latest bot framework released by Microsoft.
 Current functionality:
- 1) Echo messages
+ 1) Hodor Hodor - replies hodor to anything
+ 2) Meme Generator - To be implemented